 Leasing it full-time will keep the airplane in airworthy condition at no cost to the owner.

 Airplane Rental Sites

 - Alliance Aircraft Rentals (Colorado, Oregon, California, Nebraska)

 - Jettly, On-Demand Private Jet Rentals

-They range in earning potential, but most of them could easily give you a good full-time salary.
+They range in earning potential, but most of them could easily give you a hefty full-time salary.

 We hope you’ve enjoyed this post.
-Please leave any questions or comments below and we’ll try to respond as soon as possible.
+Please leave any questions or comments below, and we’ll try to respond as soon as possible.